JiiXaa/PalatePrestige/docs/TESTING.md

 ### Issue: There was an error in the code related to the JavaScript functionality of the booking feature.
 The error occurred because the booking JavaScript relied on elements from the booking_large.html template, but those elements were conditionally excluded from the DOM when the authentication and group conditions were not met. <br>

 **Solution:** Instead of excluding the elements completely, it was necessary to keep them in the DOM but hide them conditionally.
 The solution involved modifying the code to include the booking_large.html template with a hide parameter set to True or False based on the authentication and group condition.
 Similarly, the booking_mobile.html template was included with the same hide parameter.
 In the included templates, a CSS class called hidden was added to the outermost container elements that needed to be hidden.
 The hidden class was defined in CSS with opacity: 0 to hide the elements while keeping them in the DOM.

+## PEP 8 Validation:

+PEP 8 is a widely accepted style guide for Python code that promotes clean and readable code.
+I have performed a thorough PEP 8 validation on all files in the project, ensuring compliance with the guidelines.

+During the validation process, I reviewed each file and made necessary adjustments to eliminate any PEP 8 violations.
+This ensures consistent code formatting and reduces potential errors.

+As a result, all files in the project have been checked for PEP 8 errors and modified to meet the PEP 8 requirements.
+This adherence to industry-standard conventions enhances code readability and maintainability.